-As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring in our supply chains, we have reviewed our procurement, commissioning and grantmaking policies and procedures to enhance our due diligence practices, conducted a review of our major existing suppliers and grantees to understand their commitment to preventing slavery and human trafficking, and updated all grant and service agreement terms and conditions to ensure a commitment to complying with the Modern Slavery Act 2015 is included.
+As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring in our supply chains, we have reviewed our procurement, commissioning, grant making and due diligence policies and procedures, conducted a review of our major existing suppliers and grantees to understand their commitment to preventing slavery and human trafficking, and ensure all grant and service agreement terms and conditions include a commitment to complying with the Modern Slavery Act 2015.

 Additionally, we will conduct appropriate and proportionate due diligence checks related to slavery and human trafficking on all new major suppliers and grantees and will ensure they agree to terms and conditions that require them to comply with the Modern Slavery Act 2015 and, where applicable, review their own Modern Slaver Statement.

 We do not tolerate slavery and human trafficking in our supply chains.
 Where there is evidence of failure to comply with the terms and conditions of our agreements by any of our suppliers, we will require that supplier to remedy the non-compliance.

 The Youth Endowment Fund has reviewed all current suppliers and grantees and evaluated the nature and extent of its exposure to the risk of slavery and human trafficking occurring.

 The majority of our supply chain is based in the UK and we consider them low-risk organisations that include, for example, academic organisations, charities registered in the UK, independent consultants, and IT companies.
 We therefore consider the Youth Endowment Fund’s operating environment to be at low-risk to being involved in slavery and human trafficking.